auth0/docs/STYLEGUIDE.md

 | --- | --- |
 | The user enters his password. | The user enters their password. |

-* Avoid gerunds in headings and main body.
+* Avoid gerunds in headings and the main body.

 | **Incorrect** | **Correct** |
 | --- | --- |